-Hamsters have unique, stretchy cheeks.
-They store food and carry bedding.
-Syrian (golden) hamsters are often extensively studied in research facilities for the unique characteristics of their cheek pouches.
+Hamsters have unique, stretchy cheeks that are used to store food and carry bedding.
+Syrian (golden) hamsters are often studied in research facilities for the unique characteristics of their cheek pouches.
 A hamster's cheeks are also a place where specific diseases can develop that owners should be aware of.

 All hamsters have cheek pouches.
-These large pockets are evaginations of the oral mucosa and can stretch back to your hamster's shoulders.
+These large pockets are evaginations of the oral mucosa and can stretch all the way back to a hamster's shoulders.

-They are used primarily to carry food from place to place.
-In the wild, hamsters use their cheek pouches to bring food back to their burrows, and their name roughly translates to "mister saddlebags" in the local Arabic dialect where they are from.
+The primary purpose of the pouches is to carry food from place to place.
+In the wild, hamsters use their cheeks to bring food back to their burrows.
+This habit led to their name, which roughly translates to "mister saddlebags" in the local Arabic dialect where they are from.

 Hamsters, like other animals, have two cheeks.
 Sometimes they stuff both of their cheeks and other times they only stuff one side with food.
-It is normal for hamsters to carry their food around or back to their beds via their cheeks and often continue to eat even after filling their cheek pouches.
+It is normal for hamsters to carry their food around or back to their beds via their cheeks.
+They will often continue to eat, even after filling their cheek pouches.
 Females may even carry or hide their babies in their cheek pouches.

 Hamster Cheek Diseases